KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 **By:** Sayline\#5959

 **Finding:**
-If C6 is enabled, auto-attacks infused with pyro have 1U worth of pyro application.
+If C6 is enabled, auto-attacks infused with Pyro have 1U worth of Pyro application.
 \*1U \(or 1 gauge unit\) is the Keqing Mains theorycrafting standard for elemental auras.
 \*1U is about 9.5 seconds, and 2U is about 12 seconds.
 4U auras exist, but only on Beidou.